Quirkyabhi97/Interview-Kit/02_JS_Interview/README.md

 3. Arrow functions enact as variables and get "undefined" during the memory creation phase while functions actually get run.

+4.

-<h1> Hoisting  </h1>
+<h1> Closures </h1>

 1. Function bundled with its lexical environment is known as a closure.

 2. Closures help retain references to variables that would otherwise be lost after the execution of the outer function.

-<h1> Closures </h1>

-1. Function bundled with its lexical environment is known as a closure.
-Whenever function is returned, even if its vanished in execution context but still it remembers the reference it was pointing to

-2. Closures can also be used for data hiding and encapsulation.
+3. Closures can also be used for data hiding and encapsulation.
 So other code cannot access this value.

              uses of closures : a) curring
                                 b) memoize